A Function-Centric Perspective on Flat and Sharp Minima: Introduction

-Our findings provide strong empirical support for a function-centric view of sharpness: models trained with regularisation typically converge to sharper minima, and often outperform their flatter, unregularised counterparts across safety and generalisation metrics (Figure~\ref{fig:sharpness_gen_gap_plot}).
-This indicates that regularisation increases the complexity of the learned function, leading to sharper but more effective solutions.
-While SAM and related methods were originally motivated by the goal of encouraging flatness, we show that their benefits frequently arise despite increasing sharpness.
-Together, these results challenge the assumption that flatness is inherently beneficial and support a reappraisal of sharpness as a potential signature of desirable inductive bias.
+Our findings provide empirical support for a function-centric interpretation of sharpness: models trained with regularisation often converge to sharper minima while also outperforming flatter, unregularised counterparts across reliability and generalisation metrics (Figure~\ref{fig:sharpness_gen_gap_plot}).
+This suggests that regularisation can give rise to learned solutions of greater functional complexity, yielding sharper yet more effective minima.
+At the same time, the relationship is not monotone or universal: distinct trends emerge across control conditions, with some favouring flatter solutions across seeds and others not, consistent with Simpson's paradox~\citep{simpson1951interpretation}.
+Minima geometry therefore requires a nuanced interpretation than a universal preference for flatness: while models without regularisation (blue in Figure~\ref{fig:sharpness_gen_gap_plot}) have a strong correlation with small generalisation gaps and flatness, models using augmentation and SAM (pink in Figure~\ref{fig:sharpness_gen_gap_plot}) show no such preference.
+While SAM and related methods were originally motivated by the goal of encouraging flatness, we show that their empirical benefits frequently arise alongside increased sharpness.
+Taken together, these results call into question the assumption that flatness is inherently beneficial and support a reappraisal of sharpness through the lens of function complexity.
+We further show that these findings are robust to training hyperparameters such as learning rate and batch size.

-Concretely, we make the following contributions: \begin{itemize} \item We advance a function-centric interpretation of sharpness, where the geometry of minima reflects the complexity of the learned function rather than serving as a universal proxy for generalisation.
+Concretely, we make the following contributions: \begin{itemize} \item We present a function-centric interpretation of sharpness, in which the geometry of minima reflects the complexity of the learned function rather than serving as a universal proxy for (poor) generalisation.

-\item We provide empirical evidence from both toy optimisation problems and high-dimensional deep learning tasks that sharper minima can coincide with better generalisation, calibration, and robustness, particularly under regularisation.
+\item We provide a broad empirical reassessment of minima geometry across controlled optimisation problems, synthetic classification tasks, and high-dimensional deep learning tasks, and find that sharper minima can coincide with statistically significant improvements in generalisation, calibration, robustness, and functional consistency.